Hautapu Substation Project

 The new substation will guarantee a reliable and resilient power supply for our network.

 We are doing our best to minimise disruptions.
 Some outages will be required throughout the project but we will try to keep these at a minimum.
 If your property is impacted, you will receive prior notice from your retailer to help you prepare.
-Surrounding areas within the Waipa network will need to be upgraded and modified to connect into the new zone substation.

 Contact us